crunaprotocol/cruna-plugin-sample/README.md

 ## Getting Started

 1. Clone this repository
-2. Install dependencies using pnpm (recommended) or npm/yarn.
+2. Install dependencies using pnpm (recommended).
 If you already use pnpm, skip the first two lines.
 ```
 npm i -g pnpm
 pnpm setup